Research Focus

 We are also actively involved in monitoring species diversity and distribution across India.

 Towards all of this we are using bioacoustics as a tool.
 The choice of the model system depends on logistical considerations and the question asked.
 As far as possible we adopt non-invasive methods for our observations and experiments to address questions using commonly available species that are widely distributed.
-Some description of ongoing or completed projects under each of these areas are given below for the benefit of the general public, future students, potential collaborators and funding agencies.
+Some description of ongoing projects under each of these areas are given below for the benefit of the general public, future students, potential collaborators and funding agencies.
 If you find any of these interesting, do drop us a line over email.
 We look forward to hearing from you!

 signal evolution